LucaRickli/docker-proxy/README.md

 Simple layer 4 (TCP) proxy based on socat to expose docker.sock in your network.

 > [!WARNING]
 > Use this image at your own risk.
-Some conigurations might enable attackers to control your docker deamon!
+Some configurations might enable attackers to control your docker deamon!

 ## Example